 This rule processes a sample.
 It will run whenever we have an incoming sample.
-If the sample is a normal sample, the rule writes the registers with their appropriate new values, calculates the output sample from the existing register values, places the sample on the outgoing FIFO, and removes the input sample from the input FIFO.
+The rule writes the registers with their appropriate new values, calculates the output sample from the existing register values, places the sample on the outgoing FIFO, and removes the input sample from the input FIFO.
 All of these operations occur together, atomically, in a single cycle.